-Elsevier, one of the world’s largest publishers, needed a web-based solution to improve its editorial development process for large multi-author titles.
-Lacking a centralized system, the existing editorial process relied heavily on email communication and spreadsheets to track hundreds of manuscripts and thousands of images.
+Elsevier, one of the world’s largest publishers, needed a web-based contributor management solution to improve its editorial development process for large multi-author titles.
+Lacking a centralized system, their editorial process relied on email and spreadsheets to track hundreds of manuscripts and thousands of images.

-- A flexible work-flow engine and review process that could be configured for each title and a single deployment to handle multiple titles.
+- Build a flexible workflow engine and review process configurable for each title and a single deployment to handle multiple titles.

-- Enable managing, tracking, and review capabilities for high-resolution images and figures
+- Enable managing, tracking, and review capabilities for high-resolution images and figures.

 The contributor management system was developed and launched in less than six months, proving so successful with the initial launch group - a publishing unit responsible for developing 1,000+ page medical texts – that other units were eager to adopt it as well and features and functionality were expanded.
 Ultimately referred to as Elsevier Manuscript Submission System (EMSS), the system focused on providing an instructive interface, workflow, and rights and contact management.